 Go to your account settings page and click on "Enable" in the 2-Step Verification section.
 On the following screen, you can choose the authenticator app for your phone and install it.

-With an authenticator app, you scan a barcode, and the app connects with the Semaphore website to verify itself.
-It then displays a six-digit code, which you will need to enter within a limited time frame.
+With an authenticator mobile app, you scan a QR code, and the app connects with the Semaphore website to verify itself.
+It then displays a six-digit verification code, which you will need to enter within a limited time frame.
 When the time runs out, the app will generate a new code.
 Once you have successfully verified the code, two step verification will be turned on for your account.

 Once you turn on two-step verification, Semaphore will generate the recovery codes for you.
 You can download them here.
 If you lose acess to your phone, you can still complete the second step of verification using a recovery code.